Setting Up Actions

 Overview

-The terms “Use Case” and “Scenario” are interchangeable throughout Gail’s platform.
+The terms “Actions” and “Scenario” are interchangeable throughout Gail’s platform.

 1. Log into your Gail portal